-Companies should look at their entire application portfolio and determine the disposition strategy as well as the timing, order and grouping of applications being moved to the cloud.
+Companies should look at their entire application portfolio and determine the disposition strategy as well as the timing, order and grouping of applications moving to the cloud.

 Application migration factory

-Whether the need involves a single application, a group of applications or an entire portfolio, companies need the capability to (1) migrate and/or modernize applications to be cloud-ready; (2) replace existing apps with SaaS/PaaS; or (3) build new, cloud-native applications.
+Whether the need involves one application, a group of applications or the whole portfolio, companies need the capability to (1) migrate and/or modernize applications to be cloud-ready; (2) replace current apps with SaaS/PaaS; or (3) build new, cloud-native applications.

 Modern application architecture

-Modern application architectures should be formulated that build systems by integrating various microservices and by using container architectures as well as new and growing PaaS capabilities.
+Modern application architectures should be formulated to build systems by combining microservices and by using container architectures as well as new and growing PaaS capabilities.

 Next-gen application development